Home Visa / Immigration How to apply for a second year visa in Australia

 How much does the second year visa cost?

-To apply for a Second WHV, it will cost you $635 (applicable until July 2024).
+To apply for a Second WHV, it will cost you $650 (applicable until July 2025).
 The same goes for a third year application.

-When to apply for a second or third year Working Holiday visa?
+When to Apply for a second or third year Working Holiday Visa?

 Processing time for the Working Holiday Visa ⏳

-Apply for a third-year visa
+How to Apply for a Third-Year WHV?

 Eligible regions and jobs